Operations and appointment of the Board of Directors

 The Board of Directors has set up two permanent committees consisting of Board members and has confirmed the rules of procedure for these committees.
 Both committees report to the Board of Directors.

-The Remuneration Committee met four times during 2017, and the average attendance rate was 100%.
+The Committee’s rules of procedure are further defined in the Remuneration Committee Charter, approved by the Board.
+The Remuneration Committee met six times during 2021, and the attendance rate was 100%.

 Temporary working groups